NickCraver/nickcraver.github.com/blog/_posts/2016-03-29-stack-overflow-the-hardware-2016-edition.markdown

     - If SSDs, what's the write load?
 (Are we talking Intel S3500/3700s?
 P360x?
 P3700s?)
       - How much SSD capacity do we need?
 (And should it be a 2-tier solution with HDDs as well?)
       - Is this data totally transient?
 (Are SSDs without capacitors, which are far cheaper, a better fit?)
   - Will the storage needs likely expand?
-(Do we get a 1U/10-bay server, or a 2U/26-bay server?)
+(Do we get a 1U/10-bay server or a 2U/26-bay server?)
   - Is this a data warehouse type scenario?
 (Are we looking at 3.5" drives?
 If so, in a 12 or 16 drives per 2U chassis?)
     - Is the storage trade-off for the 3.5" backplane worth the 120W TDP limit on processing?
   - Do we need to expose the disks directly?
 (Does the controller need to support pass-through?)